-- (vii) A Nurse Caregiver required to work overtime following on the completion of their normal shift for more than two hours shall be allowed 20 minutes for the partaking of a meal and a further 20 minutes after each subsequent four hours' overtime.
-All such time shall be counted as time worked; provided that benefits of this subclause shall not apply to permanent part-time Nurse Caregivers, until the expiration of the normal shift for a majority of the full-time Nurse Caregivers employed on that shift in the ward or section concerned. - (viii) A Nurse Caregiver recalled to work overtime after leaving the Employer's premises and who is required to work for more than four hours shall be allowed twenty minutes for partaking of such a meal and a further 20 minutes after each subsequent four hour's overtime; all such time shall be counted as time worked. - (ix) The meals referred to in subclauses (vii) and (viii) of this Clause shall be allowed to the Nurse Caregiver free of charge.
-Where the hospital is unable to provide such meals, an allowance per meal of the sum set out in Item 8, Table 2: Allowances of Appendix 1, shall be paid to the Nurse Caregiver concerned. - (x) Where a Nurse Caregiver is required to work an overtime shift on his or her rostered day off, the appropriate meal breaks for that shift, as prescribed by Clause 13 Hours of Work and Free Time of Nurse Caregivers Other Than Directors of Nursing shall apply. - (xi) If a Nurse Caregiver is recalled to duty during a meal break; they shall be paid at overtime rates for the total period of the meal break.
+- (viii) A Nurse Caregiver required to work overtime following on the completion of their normal shift for more than two hours shall be allowed 20 minutes for the partaking of a meal and a further 20 minutes after each subsequent four hours' overtime if the employee will be required to continue to work after the break.
+All such time shall be counted as time worked; provided that benefits of this subclause shall not apply to permanent part-time Nurse Caregivers, until the expiration of the normal shift for a majority of the full-time Nurse Caregivers employed on that shift in the ward or section concerned. - (ix) A Nurse Caregiver recalled to work overtime after leaving the Employer's premises and who is required to work for more than four hours shall be allowed twenty minutes for partaking of such a meal and a further 20 minutes after each subsequent four hour's overtime; all such time shall be counted as time worked.

+- (x) The meals referred to in subclauses (vii) and (viii) of this Clause shall be allowed to the Nurse Caregiver free of charge.
+Where the hospital is unable to provide such meals, an allowance per meal of the sum set out in Item 8, Table 2: Allowances of Appendix 1, shall be paid to the Nurse Caregiver concerned. - (xi) Where a Nurse Caregiver is required to work an overtime shift on his or her rostered day off, the appropriate meal breaks for that shift, as prescribed by Clause 13 - Hours of Work and Free Time of Nurse Caregivers Other Than Directors of Nursing shall apply. - (xii) If a Nurse Caregiver is recalled to duty during a meal break; they shall be paid at overtime rates for the total period of the meal break.